mz21/a-look-at-champion-mastery/README.md

 ### Data Methodology / Challenges

 Please take a look at the _Data Methodology / Chart Descriptions_ for each section of the site for complete methodology and its pros/cons.
-Below were some of the tougher challenges with representing the data.

-*

 ### Technologies Used

 #### VueJS
 I used VueJS as the JavaScript front-end framework.
-There were a few things I was looking for with the JavaScript framework.
+There were a few things I wanted in a JavaScript framework.
 The app experience I felt was best suited as a single-page, slideshow-like app with URL navigation (to allow linking to specific slides).
 I also wanted a framework dexterous with representing data state.
 VueJS made the most sense for these requirements.

 #### Back-End
 The back-end is run on a small Express.js service.
 The app functionality is overwhelmingly front-end.